racktopsystems/lustre-ansible/README.md

 The repository is organized in a modular fashion to ease development.
 We should aim for tasks files which are relatively standalone and complete a single objective.
 It may make sense to have files which combine objectives when those objectives are related and the file isn't so long that developing and debugging it is becoming a burden.
 It may make sense to have variables in the global playbook, but you are more likely to benefit from variables defined in individual task blocks.
 There are examples of this in the repo.
 It makes sense to do this when the variable is only used in one place, or perhaps in a handful of tasks, in which case it has to be defined in each task, since the scope of the variable does not extend beyond the scope of the given task.

 Because we may not always want to run _all_ the tasks imported by the global playbook we can create a minimized version of the global playbook by copying the global playbook and commenting out all but the included files that we need to run.
 This will speed-up development and debugging efforts.

+Notes:
+MDS / MGS pool configuration

+Pool names for metadata/management servers: p_mdt01

+Clarify with Max whether we should have two pools, both with `mdt` in their names, where one of those two pools will contain the management dataset as well as the metadata dataset and the second pool will contain _only_ the metadata dataset.

+Clarify also whether there will be more than one Lustre dataset per pool. p_mdt02

+p_mgt01

+Dataset names for metadata/management servers: p_mdt01/lustre-mdt
+p_mgt01/lustre-mgt01

+Pool names for object storage servers: p_ost01 p_ost02

+Dataset names for object storage servers: p_ost01/lustre-ost01 p_ost02/lustre-ost01